haklee/boj-i-solved/README.md

 ## Output

-The script generates a JSON file (`solved_problems.json`) containing an array of solved problems with the following structure:
+The script creates a folder named after the user and generates a JSON file (`solved_problems.json`) inside that folder.
+The JSON file contains an array of solved problems with the following structure:

 ```json
 [